FOSSASystems/FOSSA-Comms/README.md

 ## IMPORTANT!

-Before any attempt of communication with FOSSASAT-1, please consult [the Guide document in FOSSASAT-1](https://github.com/FOSSASystems/FOSSASAT-1/blob/master/FOSSASAT-1%20Comms%20Guide.pdf) in the FOSSASAT-1 repository and [the current status of FOSSASAT-1.](http://groundstationdatabase.com/index.php)
+Before any attempt of communication with FOSSASAT-1, please consult [the Guide document](https://github.com/FOSSASystems/FOSSASAT-1/blob/master/FOSSASAT-1%20Comms%20Guide.pdf) in the FOSSASAT-1 repository and [the current status of FOSSASAT-1.](http://groundstationdatabase.com/index.php)

 ## Reference implementation of FOSSASAT Communication Protocol (FCP).